 Shower Room: Large corner cubicle with electric shower, WC, washbasin

 Outside: The Lodge has its own patio area with table, chairs and charcoal barbecue for guests to use.
 The owners live in the adjacent property and are happy for guests to use the extensive garden at the rear of the Lodge.
-On the opposite side of the parking area is a brick outbuilding where guests can store bikes and fishing equipment and a freezer and tumble dryer that guests are welcome to use.and their washing machine.
+On the opposite side of the parking area is a brick outbuilding where guests can store bikes and fishing equipment and there is an additional freezer.

 Parking: The driveway leads past the Lodge and opens to a large parking area

 Heating: Electric radiators throughout